How does KUB prepare for storms?

 Customer Service Line - 865-524-2911

-Smart phone and mobile device users can also report outages.
-Bookmark the site address on your device, so when the power goes out, you can easily report your outage.
-Please do not use social media outlets to report your outage.
+Smart phone and mobile device users can also report outages on KUB's Outage Center.
+Please do not use social media outlets to report an outage.

-How do you determine who gets power restored first?
+How does KUB determine who gets power restored first?

 KUB cannot respond to every outage at once, so it categorizes the size of the outage and services impacted to create the most effective and efficient plan.
 During a typical outage, KUB will determine the order of power restoration in the following sequence: